 6. A dog or cat toy invention – a creative pet loss sympathy gift

-“We had a cat for 19 years and it was terrible when we had to put him down,” says animal lover Vivian Hoard.
+“We had a cat for 19 years and it was terrible when we had to put him down,” says animal lover Vivian on Comfort and Prayers for the Loss of a Beloved Dog or Cat.
 “My therapy for the past four years has been to invent a toy cat that sounds and feels like a real purring cat.
 My husband says it has been the most expensive grieving process he could imagine.”

 7. A scrapbook, journal or book that features a beloved dog or cat

-A Dog Scrapbook for Pet Lovers is a fantastic pet loss sympathy gift – especially if you take time to fill the pages with the bereaved pet owner.
+A Dog Scrapbook for Pet Lovers is a comforting sympathy gift – especially if you take time to fill in the pages with the bereaved pet owner.
 Sit with her, sift through photos, and talk about the memories each picture brings.
-I love this sympathy gift idea because it will help heal the pain of pet loss through talking and heart-to-heart connection.
+I like this pet loss gift idea because it will help heal the pain of pet loss through talking and heart-to-heart connection.

 Another more elaborate gift is to write the story of the dog or cat’s life.
 This pet loss memorial gift can be an autobiography or memoir of the owner’s and pet’s life together.